 There are few lodging options in the immediate area.
 Your best bet is to head into the Quad Cities for a room, unless you want to overpay for a bed at one of the three chain motels at the Interstate 80/US 67 interchange.

-Latimer Bed and Breakfast (127 N. 2nd St.; 563.289.5747) has three rooms that share a bath in a quaint house located on a quiet side-street off the main tourist strip (full breakfast).
+Latimer Bed and Breakfast (127 N. 2nd St.; 563.289.5747) has three rooms that share a bath in a quaint house located on a quiet side-street off the main tourist strip; rates include a full breakfast.

 Post Office: 310 Jones St.; 563.289.4785.